Wrelks-Quantum/wrelks.github.io/_initialization/1 qiskit.md

 <br>

-### Creating the Enviroment
+### Creating the Environment
 Once anaconda has been installed, enter in the following command.

     conda create -n test python=3

-This will create an enviroment in python version 3 with the name of "test"
+This will create an environment in python version 3 with the name of "test"

-Now you can activate your new enviroment with the following.
+Now you can activate your new environment with the following.
 Of course replacing "test" with the name of your env.

     conda activate test